santushtisharma10/santushtisharma10/README.md

 # Hi there 👋😊 I am Santushti Sharma ✨✨
 <p align ="center">
   Developer 💻 and and an open source lover💖.
-Sophomore 🤓📚 pursuing Bachelors in Technology 🎓 at Maharaja Agrasen Institute of Technology [MAIT] 🏫.
+I am 🤓📚 pursuing Bachelors in Technology 🎓 at Maharaja Agrasen Institute of Technology [MAIT] 🏫.
 Currently into web development and DS Algo.
 Coder, a passionate learner 😎😎.
 I have great enthusiasm towards learning and exploring new technology 📱💻.
 </p>
 <br>